simon-brooke/auchencairn-climate-transition-web/content/md/posts/2024-08-13-august-newsletter.md

 ![Minibus trip participants enjoy views of a Golden Eagle at Carrifran Wildwood.
 Photo: Barry O’Dowd](/img/carrifran-visit.png)

-ACT is a dynamic community organisation driven by many committed and enthusiastic people This is a place to catch-up on all the great things that are happening and a space to share your news and projects with other members.
+ACT is a dynamic community organisation driven by many committed and enthusiastic people.
+This is a place to catch-up on all the great things that are happening and a space to share your news and projects with other members.
 Guidelines for submission can be found at the end of this newsletter, we hope you enjoy this first edition....